Including maternity leave, additional benefits and retiring. It's all here.

 You could also consider Teachers’ Additional Voluntary Contributions (TAVC’s).
 This is provided by the Prudential.
 This is a defined contribution scheme and therefore your pension is not guaranteed.
 The amount of pension benefits will be dependent on the amount you have paid into your policy and the performance of the investments.

-NB.
 Members who have or will join the Career Average Scheme (CARE) will be subject to different arrangements.
-You can see this in transferring your pension FAQ's.
+See 'How will the transfer to CARE scheme affect my normal pension age?'
+FAQ for more information.

 There are different rules for returning to the classroom depending upon whether you retired at your normal pension age or have taken early retirement.
 In all cases you must complete a return to teaching form available from the TPS website.